Denver44/28.Docker-Node_and_Express/README.md

 - Anonymous volume 👉 /app/node_modules
 - Named Volume is same as Anonymous volume only we gave a name 👉 mongo-db:/data/db
 - We need to declare our named volume in docker-compose file so that another services can also used that volume.

+# Key Takeaways on Networks

+- Bridge and host network comes up with the docker.
+- As there is custom networks so we have DNS.
+- We can talk to other docker container with the help of DNS.
+- If we want that our one container talk to our another container just refer to use service name DNS will resolve it get its IP for us.
+- Only applicable to network we create.